Title Insurance in Texas

 DISCLAIMER

-Information in this article is provided for general educational purposes only and is not offered as legal advice upon which anyone may rely.
+Information in this article is provided for general educational purposes only and is not offered as specific legal advice upon which anyone may rely.
 The law changes.
 Legal counsel relating to your individual needs and circumstances is advisable before taking any action that has legal consequences.
-Consult your tax advisor as well as we are not tax advisors.
-This firm does not represent you unless and until it is retained and expressly retained in writing to do so.
+Consult your tax advisor as well.
+This firm does not represent you (and no attorney-client relationship is established) unless and until it is monetarily retained and expressly agrees in writing to do so.

-Copyright © 2023 by David J. Willis.
-All rights reserved.
+Copyright © 2025 by David J. Willis.
+All rights reserved worldwide.
+Reproduction or re-use of any of this material for any purpose without prior written permission and full attribution is strictly prohibited.
 David J. Willis is board certified in both residential and commercial real estate law by the Texas Board of Legal Specialization.
 More information is available at his website, www.LoneStarLandLaw.com.